 - To manage and maintain our relationships with you.

 Legal basis: We have a legitimate interest to properly manage and administer our relationship with you and to ensure that we are effective and efficient as we can be

-- To process your application to be a BSA volunteer, and to subsequently administer the volunteering arrangement with you.
+- To process your application to be a STAMMA volunteer, and to subsequently administer the volunteering arrangement with you.

 Legal basis: We have a legitimate interest to manage our charity including for legal, personnel, administrative and management purposes.